Your managed print services strategy shouldn’t just be about keeping the toner flowing. You must also secure your print infrastructure.

 Nowadays, the ability to print from any device to a nearby printer is taken for granted, but securing your print infrastructure is something you can never become complacent about.
 Printers are vulnerable security endpoints that put your business at risk.
 A managed print services provider can help you evaluate your environment and get you started securing your print infrastructure.

 RJ Sahi is practice manager for PrinterLogix.
-Download our printer security primer today get see how you can get started securing your print infrastructure.
+Download our printer security primer today to see how you can get started securing your print infrastructure today and improve endpoint security.